melloware/coloris-npm/README.md

 ### NPM

-You can also download the color picker from NPM
+You can also download the color picker from NPM:

 ```bash
 # using NPM